louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 flexicast flow.
 Instead, it relies on its unicast path, created at connection establishment to receive data from the source.

+Flexicast flow-specific information, such as the IP multicast destination address, are advertised by the source on the unicast path using the new frames defined in this document (see {{sec-frames}}).

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 +----------------------------------------+       =======> flexicast flow
 |   +----------------------------+       |